yupenghe/methylpy/docs/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Easiest way of installing methylpy will be through PyPI by running ``easy_install methylpy``.
-Alternatively, methylpy can be installed through github: eenter the directory where you would like to install methylpy and run
+Easiest way of installing methylpy will be through PyPI by running ``pip install methylpy``.
+The command ``pip install --upgrade methylpy`` updates methylpy to latest version.
+Alternatively, methylpy can be installed through github: enter the directory where you would like to install methylpy and run

 ::